Molly's Old South Tours

 History

-Stayin’ Alive: Exploring the Southern Live Oak
+Stayin’ Alive: The Southern Live Oak

 Arbor Day arrives the end of April, and whether you observe this holiday or not, there is a majestic local tree worth celebrating: the live oak.
 Appreciated for centuries as a reliable building product, today it is simply adored as an iconic symbol of the South.
 Below we explore basic Read more…